ShuweiShao/URCDC-Depth/README.md

 #### Overview

 We have released the code of CutFlip, which has been incorporated into the dataloader.py.
-Apart from the results shown in the article, we apply the CutFip to different algorithms, such as BTS, TransDepth and Adabins,
+Apart from the results shown in the article, we apply the CutFip to different monocular depth estimation algorithms on the KITTI dataset, such as BTS, TransDepth and Adabins,

 <p align="center">
 <img src='images/additional_results.png' width=800/>